Song of the Woods

 Photo: Tanja Muratova

 In those days, the songs and stories of the woods were well known and loved by all.
 Following in the footsteps of the woodswomen, the people learnt from an early age how to walk in tune with the drumming heartbeat of the woods.
 The people were friends of the woods and helped the woodswomen preserve the woodland lore.
-Not only did they help preserve it, they brought it to life by the spirit of their own songs, and by the love of the people, the woods and the woodswomen thrived as never before.
+Not only did they help preserve it, they brought it to life by the spirit of their own songs, and by the love of the people, the woods and its guardians thrived as never before.

 But what happened to the woodswomen?
 Where are they now?
 And why have the woods become so, so silent?